Divorce and the Impact of Social Media

 - Tiktok allows creators to make short videos with background music.
 If you catch your partner cheating on this app, hopefully you don’t have to get the police involved.
 It is mostly popular with teenagers, but its audience is growing.

 - Snapchat is probably the number one app for cheaters.
-Because messages, pictures, and videos will disappear a few seconds after being viewed.
-Also, the sender will be notified if the recipient screenshots the message.
+Messages, pictures, and videos will disappear a few seconds after being viewed.
+The sender will be notified if the recipient screenshots the message.
 However, it has many other purposes, so don’t assume your spouse is cheating just because they have Snapchat on their phone.

 - If your partner has Tinder, Bumble, Hinge, etc., on their phone, they’re cheating.
-Chances are, they are not using the app for business connections.
-Likely, they are not helping their friend with something.
+They are not using the app for business connections.
+They are not helping their friend with something.
 They are cheating.

 - Ashley Madison– Ashley Madison is a site created for with the specific purpose of helping people cheat on their spouses.
-Therefore, if this website auto populates on your spouse’s phone, you have cause for alarm.
+If this website auto populates on your spouse’s phone, you have cause for alarm.

 If you’re considering divorce and want more advice on your social media usage, our office is here to help.
-Our AZ Divorce Attorneys realize how divorce and the impact of social media is a situation that will continue for the foreseeable future.
-Therefore, our Mesa family law attorneys offer affordable rates, and the initial consultation is free.
+Our Mesa family law attorneys offer affordable rates, and the initial consultation is free.
 Call to schedule yours today.